 Capitalism--seeing things through a lens of maximizing efficiencies and return on investment--is after all, a great thing.
 It taps into our nature in very positive and productive ways.
 But sex is also a great thing.
 However, seeing all personal relationships as simply as an opportunity for physical, self-gratification or seeing all business relationships as nothing more than the opportunity to extract maximum profits is pathological.

 Rather than discounting the prospects for a prosperous future, perhaps the markets are in the act of reinforcing our socioeconomic pathologies: the systemic problems we refuse to face up to.

 This is not a matter of what we believe or don’t believe, or what we would like to see happen or not happen, or what is just or unjust.
 It’s simply math.
 A society that is increasingly unequal—in assets, income, education, justice, and opportunity—is an earthquake waiting to happen.
 History has repeated itself on this over and over.
 The system can only get too disconnected from the greater good before it unravels and ultimately fails everyone.

 But apparently, at the moment, the markets are saying, none of this matters.

 Is the "market" right that we'll be back to business usual before we know it and our present concerns about justice, inequality, and equal opportunity will all just be a faint memory?

 Dimon lobbied Congress personally and intensively for the biggest corporate tax cut for the rich in history.

-Bob Silvestri is a Mill Valley resident and the founder and president of Community Venture Partners, a 501(c)(3) nonprofit community organization funded only by individuals in Marin and the San Francisco Bay Area.
+Bob Silvestri is a Marin County resident and the founder and president of Community Venture Partners, a 501(c)(3) nonprofit community organization funded by individuals and nonprofit donors.
 Please consider DONATING TO CVP to enable us to continue to work on behalf of California residents.